thingsboard/thingsboard-client-sdk/README.md

 The buffer size for the serialized JSON is fixed to 64 bytes.
 The SDK will not send data, if the size of it is bigger than the size originally passed in the constructor as a template argument (`PayLoadSize`).
 Respective logs in the `"Serial Monitor"` window will indicate the condition:

 ```
-[TB] Buffer size (64) to small for the given payloads size (83), increase with setBufferSize accordingly
+[TB] Buffer size (64) to small for the given payloads size (83), increase with setBufferSize accordingly or set THINGSBOARD_ENABLE_STREAM_UTILS to 1 before including ThingsBoard
 ```

 If that's a case, the buffer size for serialization should be increased.
 To do so, `setBufferSize()` method can be used or alternatively the `bufferSize` passed to the constructor can be increased as illustrated below: